alexfernandez/alexfernandez.github.io/2021/understanding-simulation.md

 And herein likes the problem.
-Bostrom seems to think that posthumans will necessarily run these ancestor simulations (option 2 above), unless they don't want to.
+Bostrom seems to think that posthumans will necessarily run these ancestor simulations (option 2 above), unless they don't want to for some unfathomable reason.
 Well, as physicist Sean Carroll [says](http://www.preposterousuniverse.com/blog/2016/08/22/maybe-we-do-not-live-in-a-simulation-the-resolution-conundrum/), maybe it's not that easy to run an ancestor simulation.